Chris Liwienski

-Chris Liwienski (born August 2, 1975) is a former American football guard.
-He was drafted by the Detroit Lions in the seventh round of the 1998 NFL Draft.
-He played college football at Indiana.
+Chris Liwienski (born August 2, 1975) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Detroit Lions in the seventh round of the 1998 NFL draft after playing college football for the Indiana Hoosiers.

-Liwienski has also been a member of the Minnesota Vikings, Arizona Cardinals, Miami Dolphins and Jacksonville Jaguars.
+Liwienski was also a member of the Minnesota Vikings, Arizona Cardinals, Miami Dolphins and Jacksonville Jaguars.

-Early years
+Early life

-Liwienski was a three-year letterman at Stevenson High School in Sterling Heights, Michigan.
+Liwienski was a three-year letterman at Stevenson High School in Sterling Heights, Michigan, graduating in 1993.
 He was named All-conference, All-Metro and All-State as a senior and participated in the East/West All Star Game.

+Liwienski was honored in the Adlai E. Stevenson High School's 2024 Athletic Hall of Fame class.
+He was inducted homecoming weekend in September 2024.

 College career

 Liwienski was a three-year starter at offensive tackle for the Indiana Hoosiers.
 He started 36 games during four-year career, playing in 43.

 After redshirting in 1993, Liwienski played in 10 of 11 games in 1994.
 He missed only the game against University of Illinois with a knee injury.
 He won his second and third letters in 1995 and 1996, respectively, and started all 11 games in 1996.

 As a senior in 1997 and one of the Hoosiers' five team captains, Liwienski started all 11 regular season games at left tackle.
 He played in Hula Bowl following senior season and was also named the Chris Dal Sasso Award winner, given annually to the Indiana offensive lineman who best exemplifies the former Hoosier lineman's qualities.